 Find out about mammals with the children.

-- Provide sketching materials or a camera for children to record mammal sightings.
+- Provide sketching materials or device for children to take pictures or videos of mammals.

 - Note that most baby mammals are born live rather than hatching from eggs.